tomatoweb/docker-project/README.md

 9. Go to http://localhost/display-message.php?name=John, to test the HTTP request/response

-3. Commenting the docker-compose.yml :
+3. Comments abou the docker-compose.yml :

 ```services:                           // the 3 containers
   apache-php:                       // the name you want to give to your PHP mysqli container service